 I will make sure to make your photos 'pop'.I will adjust and enhance lighting and color, retouch anything around and on the face, I'll make the eyes shine and pop to give that overall cinematic look I love so much.
 However, I like to keep the retouching on a lighter scale as I'm not a fan of the plastic look. ;-) What is not included are getting rid of difficult flyaways, frizz, or wrinkles, change of color on wardrobe items etc, taking away certain items such as earrings etc, and anything that requires a full on photoshop job, which is not part of my services.

 Editorial and lifestyle

 The process is similar to the headshot service process.
-What we'll discuss are types, looks, wardrobe, and suitable locations / areas that match your types.
+What we'll discuss are characters, looks, wardrobe, and suitable locations / areas that match these characters.
 It'll all take place in one area, but in several locations.
 We'll walk around and capture all sorts of moments and backgrounds and situations.
-What is different are mainly the locations, since they'll be a lot more specific and we'll capture several angles ranging from wide to close up.
-And also, the freedom of walking around and shoot as we go, actor-director style.
+We'll capture several angles ranging from wide to close up.
 I also like to call these photos 'mock film stills', because they'll look like they could have been from a movie.
-It'll be so much fun and great!
-This session is close to an actual acting gig, much rather than a photo shoot.
+This session is even closer to an actual acting gig and will be so much fun.